gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 ## Example Identity Provider (IdP) setup instructions

 <div class='callout callout--warning'>
     <p><strong>Note:</strong> These are example instructions to help you with Identity Provider setup.
-For assistance please contact your IdP administrator or consult the IdP documentation for help.</p>
+In most cases all you will need from us is the callback URL: https://api.gitkraken.com/oauth/sso/callback.
+If you need assistance please contact your IdP administrator or consult the IdP documentation for help.</p>
 </div>

 ### G Suite